ailmari/BattleShip/readme.md

 Populating database is done by calling *create_tables()* from *battleship.database.Engine*

-When function is called without argument function populates database with test schema *db/battleship_schema_dump.sql*
+When function is called without argument function populates database with test data *db/battleship_data_dump.sql*

 ## Tests